-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 This recipe is for a family of four.
 You could always make a smaller one by just having one can of sauce and one can of crescent rolls.

 Lightly brown the chuck; drain off fat.
 Mix ground chuck with the other ingredients and bring to a boil.
 Reduce heat and simmer 3-4 hours.

 Steam beef in double boiler, medium heat for 1 hour.
 Drain beef and add seasonings.
 Serve on large buns as a sandwich.

+This is economical to make.
 Evenly divide the meat and shape into 4 oblong (oval) patties.
 Flatten with hands and sprinkle with salt and pepper.